toorpia/toorpia-mcp-server/README.md

 1. Use the `toorpia_collect_feedback` tool within the MCP server
 2. Create GitHub issues for bugs and feature requests
 3. Check `toorpia://help` resource for usage guidance

----

-**Version 2.0 introduces breaking changes.** The preprocessing workflow is now mandatory for all analysis operations.
-Update your integrations accordingly.